• Skip to primary navigation

 • FAQs

-• Filipino Mango Sticky Rice
+• Creamy Filipino Mango Sticky Rice

 Why You’ll Love This Recipe

 Mangoes are rich in vitamin C and antioxidants.
 Coconut cream also provides healthy fats for energy.
-It’s a dessert that feels indulgent but includes nourishing ingredients.
+The coconut milk adds richness, while the fresh mango gives bright sweetness.

 The Story Behind Filipino Mango Sticky Rice